NishChal370/ReactJS-Hooks/README.md

 # useMemo Hooks

 It is used to optimize performance and only call the function when needed.
+It basically cache the result of invoked function.

 ```javascript
 function App() {